astuff/pacmod_dbc/doc/user_can_protocol.md

 3. Messaging beyond the interface to the PACMod system is prohibited.

 ## Types of CAN Messages
 Each stock vehicle system under by-wire control has an associated by-wire system command message and a by-wire system report message.
-A command message is a CAN message from the User PC to command the PACMod System commanding the by-wire system to perform some action.
+A command message is a CAN message from the User PC to the PACMod System commanding the by-wire system to perform an action.
 A command message is identified by a "CMD" in its name.
 A report message from the PACMod System provides feedback to the User PC.
 A report message is indicated by a "RPT" in its name.

 Each system command and report message pair is of one of the following types:
 1. Boolean: The data type carried by the command or report message is a boolean and is 8 bits long.
-1. Enumeration: The data type carried by the command or report message is an enumeration and is of 8 or 16 bits.
+1. Enumeration: The data type carried by the command or report message is an enumeration and is 8 or 16 bits long.
 1. Multi Enumeration: The data type carried by the command or report message is a set of enumerations.
-They of varying number and sizes limited by how they fit into 8 or 16 bits.
+The enumerations are of varying number and sizes limited by how they fit into 8 or 16 bits.
 1. Float: The data type carried by the command or report message is 8 or 16 bit integer.

 A single command and report message pair communicates data related to the by-wire control established at the corresponding operator control for a single stock vehicle parameter.
-Each report message includes the following fields.
+Each report message includes the following fields:

 1. MANUAL_INPUT - measurement from operator control for monitoring operator intent.
 1. COMMANDED_VALUE - copy of the command received for diagnostic of User CAN.